-3. Election of Vice-President of Board of Education
+5. Election of Secretary of the Board of Education

-nominated for the position of Vice President of the Board of Education.
+nominated for the position of Secretary of the Board of Education.

-4. Administration of Oath

-Administration of Oath to new Board Members and Superintendent.
+6. Administration of Oath Administration of Oath to new Board Members and Superintendent.

-5. Appointment of Purchasing Agent
+7. Appointment of Purchasing Agent

-moved that Bonnie Pampinella be appointed to the position of Purchasing Agent for the 2020-2021 school year; and in her absence, Dr. Christopher Dillon at no additional salary.
+moved that Bonnie Pampinella be appointed to the position of Purchasing Agent for the 2021-2022 school year; and in her absence, Dr. Christopher Dillon at no additional salary.

-6. Appointment of Attorney Enclosure moved that Lamb & Barnosky, LLP be appointed as Attorney for regular school business.
+8. Appointment of Attorney

+moved that Lamb & Barnosky, LLP be appointed as Attorney for regular school business.

-7. Appointment of Bond Counsel Enclosure moved that Hawkins, Delafield and Wood, LLP be appointed as Bond Counsel for the Levittown Public Schools.
+9. Appointment of Bond Counsel Enclosure moved that Hawkins, Delafield and Wood, LLP be appointed as Bond Counsel for the Levittown Public Schools.

-8. Appointment of District Architect Enclosure moved that John A. Grillo, Architect, PC is hereby appointed the Architect of Record for the school year 2020-2021, to render such services as determined by the district, with compensation as described as attached.
+10. Appointment of District Architect moved that John A. Grillo, Architect, PC is hereby appointed the Architect of Record for the school year 2021-2022, to render such services as determined by the district, with compensation as described as attached.

-9. Appointment of Fiscal Advisor

-moved that Capital Markets Advisors, LLC be appointed as fiscal advisors with regard to bond issues for the Levittown Public Schools.
+11. Appointment of Fiscal Advisor Enclosure moved that Capital Markets Advisors, LLC be appointed as fiscal advisors with regard to bond issues for the Levittown Public Schools.

-10. Appointment of Insurance Broker of Record
+12. Appointment of Insurance Broker of Record

-moved that NYSIR be appointed as Insurance Broker of Record for the 2020-2021 school year.
+moved that NYSIR be appointed as Insurance Broker of Record for the 2021-2022 school year.

-11. Appointment of Internal Auditor Enclosure moved that Cullen and Danowski LLP be appointed Internal Auditor for the school year 2020-2021 to render such services as determined by the Business Office, with compensation provided in the submitted RFP, said payment to be inclusive of disbursements and/or expenses and that the President of the Board of Education is authorized to sign the attached agreement with Cullen and Danowski, LLP.
+13. Appointment of Internal Auditor Enclosure moved that Cullen and Danowski LLP be appointed Internal Auditor for the school year 2021-2022 to render such services as determined by the Business Office, with compensation provided in the submitted RFP, said payment to be inclusive of disbursements and/or expenses and that the President of the Board of Education is authorized to sign the attached agreement with Cullen and Danowski, LLP.

-12. Appointment of External Auditor

-moved that R. S. Abrams be appointed External Auditor for the 2020-2021 school year to render such services as determined by the Business Office, with compensation provided in the submitted RFP, said payment to be inclusive of disbursements and/or expenses and that the President of the Board of Education and the Assistant Superintendent of Business is authorized to sign the attached agreement with R. S. Abrams.
+14. Appointment of External Auditor Enclosure moved that R. S. Abrams be appointed External Auditor for the 2021-2022 school year to render such services as determined by the Business Office, with compensation provided in the submitted RFP, said payment to be inclusive of disbursements and/or expenses and that the President of the Board of Education and the Assistant Superintendent of Business is authorized to sign the attached agreement with R. S. Abrams.

-13. Appointment of Claims Auditor moved that Nawrocki Smith be appointed Claims Auditor for the school year 2020-2021, to render such services as determined by the job specifications filed in the Business Office, with compensation as provided in the submitted RFP, said payment to be inclusive of disbursements and/or expenses and that the Board of Education President is authorized to sign the attached contract with Nawrocki Smith."
+15. Appointment of Claims Auditor Enclosure moved that Nawrocki Smith be appointed Claims Auditor for the school year 2021-2022, to render such services as determined by the job specifications filed in the Business Office, with compensation as provided in the submitted RFP, said payment to be inclusive of disbursements and/or expenses and that the Board of Education President is authorized to sign the attached contract with Nawrocki Smith."

-14. Appointment of Treasurer

-moved that Linda Dolecek be appointed for the position of Treasurer, at no additional salary, with the amount of bond fixed at \$1,000,000.
+16. Appointment of Treasurer moved that Linda Dolecek be appointed for the position of Treasurer, at no additional salary, with the amount of bond fixed at \$1,000,000.

-15. Appointment of Assistant Treasurer
+17. Appointment of Assistant Treasurer